2016 Democratic Party (Japan, 2016) leadership election: Electoral system

 In order to win, a candidate must secure more than 50% of points.
 If no candidate won more than 50%, a runoff was to be held the same day.
 In the runoff, only Diet members and approved candidates could vote.
+Nominations were taken on 2 September and the election held on the 15th.

 Candidates

 Renhō was the first candidate to announce her bid on 5 August.
 At the time of the contest, she was vice president of the DP and one of its most high-profile female politicians, known for her wit and public speaking talent.
 In the House of Councillors election prior to the contest, she was re-elected in Tokyo with 1.12 million votes, the most of any candidate in the country.
 She was considered the frontrunner and believed to be favoured by the outgoing leadership; there was speculation that she might be unopposed.
 She offered generational change and a fresh image, pledging to demonstrate to voters that the party had robust policies and could do more than just criticise the government.
 She advocated cutting investment in public works, reforming the tax system, and investing in childcare and a national scholarship program.
 Emphasising her personality, she contrasted herself with outgoing president Okada, who she playfully described as "a very boring man".
 Her candidacy was observed to be part of an increasing trend of female leadership in Japanese politics, alongside Yuriko Koike's election as Governor of Tokyo; Renhō stated she wanted to inspire women to break the glass ceiling.

 Seiji Maehara announced his candidacy on 26 August.
 He was a party veteran and previously served as president from 2005–06 and foreign minister during 2010–11.
 A leader of the party's right wing, he called for an end to the electoral pact with the Communist Party.
 He advocated free access to preschool and tertiary education, funded by increased taxes.
 Known as a longtime advocate of constitutional revision, Maehara softened his stance during the campaign, criticising Shinzo Abe's approach to the issue as divisive.
 In response to arguments that the party needed a new face, he stated that "freshness alone isn’t enough" and emphasised his experience with the failures of the DPJ's period in government from 2009 to 2012: "We need to take a moment to grovel and apologize to voters.
 That's a start."